Back to blog

 NextPage treats governed AI implementation as a software architecture and operating model problem.
 We start by mapping the use case, users, decision impact, source systems, data sensitivity, integrations, compliance needs, and production failure modes.
 Then we define the smallest useful AI workflow that can be shipped with evidence, monitoring, and human control.

 For regulated or infrastructure-adjacent teams, that often means starting with advisory workflows, internal copilots, controlled RAG, document intelligence, anomaly detection, or decision-support systems before expanding autonomy.
-It also means improving the surrounding custom software development foundation: identity, access control, data pipelines, observability, deployment, testing, and incident response.
+It also means improving the surrounding foundation: identity, access control, data pipelines, observability, deployment, testing, security review, and incident response.

 If your team is planning AI inside high-stakes software, start with the governance model before choosing the model.
 A governed roadmap keeps innovation connected to risk tolerance, operational resilience, and the evidence leaders need before production launch.